"Every Human is an artist. And this is the main art that we have:

 Our lives are made up of stories.
 Humans have been telling stories since time immemorial, and we all have a story we tell ourselves.

 Unfortunately, not all of our stories are based in the truth.
 When we live our lives within the confines of those false stories, we're trapped in them, and suffering ensues.

 I grew up in an alcoholic home where my father drank and at times gambled away his paycheck.
 I loved him dearly, but I could not fix him.
 My mother dealt with things as best she could, and I love her dearly, too and appreciate all her efforts.
 My parents often argued, thus I grew up taking the role of a peacemaker.

 When I was twelve I saw the movie To Kill a Mockingbird; I knew then that I wanted to be either a writer or an attorney and fight for justice.
-My brain is more right-oriented than left, so a writer I became.
+My brain is more right-oriented than left, so I took to writing.
 For me, the battle for justice and truth would be fought with words on paper instead of in a courtroom.

 I want peace, not discord.
 So, I try to always strive for what is good, just and true.
 My goal is that we can live our lives based on these things.
 That way, instead of being trapped in our stories we can shed the light of truth on them and make peace with them.
 We are then free to live authentically in the real world, in the present moment.

 Three Parts of my story: